jpazurduy/Zemoga/README.md

 - Open the workspace.

 # Summary
+- The project is using Coordinatoor pattern for navigation and singleton to manage API calls.
+- The Post view was made programatically and the Detail view using autolayout interface.
 - MVVM Architecture
 - The projects is using 2 third party libs:
 ### MBProgressHUD